CodeURJC-DAW-2023-24/webapp10/README.md

 ## 📷 Images
 In our web application we have the following types of images:
-   - **User Profile Photo**: the photo which is shown in the profile of the users.
+   - **User Profile Picture**: the picture which is shown in the profile of the users.
 This image will be upladed by the users.
-   - **Football Matches Photos**: the photo which is shown in each football match on which users can bet.
+   - **Football Matches Picture**: the picture which is shown in each football match on which users can bet.
+   - **Auction Picture**: the picture that describes the main product of the auction (optional target).